Frequently Asked Questions

 Answers by Jules Flesner, the human behind Vermillion + Co.

-• You’re listening to songs written by human beings.
+You’re listening to songs written by a human.
 The lyrics, stories, emotions, and occasional life advice tucked into each track all come directly from lived human experience and human imagination.

 Songs created with electronic and digital tools isn’t new.
 Electronic music has been part of the music scene since the 1960s.
 What’s radically different today is the expanding range of software that allows people to experiment more freely with sound.

-I was able to create an entire band “in the cloud” and trained it to layer instruments, reshape arrangements, and blend genres in new ways.
+I was able to layer instruments, reshape arrangements, and blend genres in new ways.
+I used my own vocal input to guide each track.

 Ironically, no other humans were involved in the recording process, which is part of the joke behind the album title.